EleCC85/Dataquest/README.md

 # Dataquest
-It contains all the dataquest projects
+This repository is a series of notebooks that show the projects that I developed during my study at Dataquest.